-Professor David Siegel discussing the use of technology in the Michelle Carter case, where a 20-year-old was convicted of involuntary manslaughter for using text messages to encourage her boyfriend to commit suicide
+Professor David Siegel discusses the use of technology in the Michelle Carter case, where a 20-year-old was convicted of involuntary manslaughter for using text messages to encourage her boyfriend to commit suicide.

 “Scene of the Crime”

-Professor Peter Karol commenting on a local ordinance that enforces a ban on short-term rentals in Lynnfield, Massachusetts, passed after a murder occurred in a rented property
+Professor Peter Karol comments on a local ordinance that enforces a ban on short-term rentals in Lynnfield, Massachusetts, passed after a murder occurred in a rented property.

 The Boston Globe